apioo/psx/doc/handler.rst

 Mongodb handler
 ---------------

-The mongodb handler can select records from an mongo database.
+The mongodb handler can select records from an mongodb collection.
 The mapping returns the MongoCollection and the mapping of the available fields

 .. code-block:: php